 Helmets are required.
 Roads are open to traffic, so please obey all traffic and safety rules.
 All riders must sign a waiver at registration.
 Riders under 18 years old must have a parent or guardian sign their waiver.

-Thousands of “kids” of all ages gather in Hastings, Nebraska the second full weekend of every August to celebrate the invention of Kool-Aid, Nebraska’s Official Soft Drink, by Edwin Perkins in 1927.
-The festival features the World’s Largest Kool-Aid Stand, giant inflatable rides, carnival games, festival foods, trolley rides through the Hastings Historic District and many other events.
-Visitors can purchase commemorative “Kollectibles” including special $2 mugs, which entitle them to drink as much Kool-Aid as they want of 16 flavors served.
+In Downtown Hastings, thousands of “kids” of all ages gather the second weekend of August to celebrate the invention of Kool-Aid, Nebraska’s Official Soft Drink, by Edwin Perkins in 1927.
+The festival features the World’s Largest Kool-Aid Stand, giant inflatable rides, carnival games, festival foods, and many other events.
+Visitors can purchase commemorative “Kollectibles” including special $2 mugs, which entitle them to drink as much Kool-Aid as they want of the 16 flavors served.

 If you have any questions or concerns regarding this website, contact the webmaster at email@example.com.